Dahirali3823/8-puzzle-solver/Readme.md

 ## Overview

 This project solves the **8-Puzzle Problem** using the **A* search algorithm**.
-The puzzle consists of a 3x3 grid of tiles numbered 1 through 8 and one empty space, represented by 0.
+The puzzle consists of a nxn grid of tiles numbered 1 through 8 and one empty space, represented by 0.
 The goal is to move the tiles around until the puzzle reaches a goal configuration, using the fewest moves.

 ### Key Features
 - **A* Search Algorithm** to solve the puzzle efficiently.